-The presence of the holders of shares of Series A Preferred Stock and Common Stock representing a majority of the voting power of all shares of Series A Preferred Stock and Common Stock issued and outstanding and entitled to vote at the Annual Meeting, or holders of shares of Series A Preferred Stock and Common Stock entitled to cast at least 8,348,361 votes, in person or represented by proxy, is necessary to constitute a quorum.
+The presence of the holders of shares of Series A Preferred Stock and common stock representing a majority of the voting power of all shares of Series A Preferred Stock and common stock and common stock issued and outstanding and entitled to vote at the Annual Meeting, or holders of shares of Series A Preferred Stock and common stock entitled to cast at least 10,310,769 votes, in person or represented by proxy, is necessary to constitute a quorum.
 Abstentions and broker non-votes are counted as present and entitled to vote for purposes of determining a quorum.